 Documentation – We’ve noticed that working remotely people have become much more paperless, therefore if you don’t need to print a document don’t.
 However, if you do, consider how you are going to dispose of that information.
 Most documents will require to be shredded, not put in your household recycling or rubbish.

 Password Policy – Passwords are vital to the security of your business and the data within your systems.
 We’d recommend a strong password policy be put in place, along with lock out of accounts after a few attempts.
 This is the number one thing you can do to protect your data.

 Multi-Factor Authentication (MFA) – Traditionally to access IT systems you’ll have a username and password, which may have been enough historically.
-However due to fishing attacks and a wide variety of threats its, quite possible that your various usernames, (normally your email address!), and passwords may already be out there on the internet.
+However due to phishing attacks and a wide variety of threats it is quite possible that your various usernames (normally your email address!) and passwords may already be out there on the internet.
 We’d recommend an MFA solution which generates a unique code, normally every 60 seconds, then sends this to your mobile phone.
 So even if someone has your username and password, without the regularly changing unique code, they won’t get in!

 Anti-Virus – The importance of protecting your devices from threats absolutely must include an Anti-Virus solution.
 However, that’s only half the story, it’s vital that it’s kept updated and running correctly, both of which should be monitored.
 Any alerts you receive should be sent directly to your IT team for urgent review.